Phewbility/PwnPatrol/README.md

 # PwnPatrol

-PwnPatrol is a comprehensive analysis tool designed to perform various security analyses on executable files.
+PwnPatrol is a simple and fast tool designed for quick checks in pwn.
 It can display functions, assembly code, pseudo-code in C, trace library calls, and check security hardening.

 ## Features